fiaasco/fiaas/README.md

 $ ansible-playbook -i inventory/production/ playbooks/infra-client.yml -l customer1
 ```

-The infra plays are optional, but without that you want have monitoring and backups.
+The infra plays are optional, but without that you won't have monitoring and backups.

 Host vars
 =========

-The configuration for a hosts allows to set plenty of options.
-There is not much hierarchie in the yaml because we found out it blocks flexibility.
+The configuration for a hosts allow to set plenty of options.
+There's not much hierarchie in the yaml because we found out it blocks flexibility.

 An example host_vars file: